Malik Frikah

-Malik Frikah (born 2006) is a French actor and professional breakdancer.
+Malik Frikah (born 18 July 2006) is a French actor and professional breakdancer.
 Frikah started competing in breakdancing championships as a child, becoming World Champion at the age of 10 in the Under-12 category at the 2017 Toulouse Battle Pro.
-He started acting in small parts in 2021 and had a starring role in the romantic drama Beating Hearts (2024).
+He started acting in small parts in 2021 and had a starring role in the romantic drama Beating Hearts (2024), for which he earned a nomination for the César Award for Best Male Revelation.

 Early life

-Frikah was born in 2006 in Alès, in the Occitania region in Southern France.
+Frikah was born on 18 July 2006 in Alès, in the Occitania region in Southern France.
 His father is Jawad Frikah, a Hip hop dancer who is the founder, teacher and director of the dance school All'Style in Alès.
 His mother is also a dance teacher.

 Following in his father's footsteps, Frikah began breakdancing at the age of 3, having his father as his coach.

 Career

 Dancing

 Frikah started competing in breakdancing championships as a child.
 At the age of 8, he participated in the 2015 Chelles Battle Pro national battle in Paris in the Under-12 category.
 In March 2017, at the age of 10, Frikah became the World Champion in breakdancing in the Under-12 category at the Toulouse Battle Pro after winning all the regional and national phases, becoming the second French dancer to win the World title.

 In 2018, Frikah won the 1on1 Kids category at the LCB Battle 2018 in Liège, Belgium.